olvlvl/symfony-dependency-injection-proxy/README.md

 // …
 // Here we load our config, or build the container using clever PHP calls.
-// We might event have some compile passes to add.
+// We might even have some compiler passes to add.
 // …

 $builder->compile();